mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ### 3.1.
 The `HC` Module

 The interpolator `sql` is a very handful syntax for writing SQL queries.
-However, it is not the only way to write queries.
+However, it's not the only way to write queries.
 In fact, it's just syntactic sugar to access functions available in the `doobie.hi.connection` module, aliased as `HC`.

 So, let's take the first program we developed above, the `findAllActorsNamesProgram`, and desugar it using the `HC` module: